gmdjunaid/Predicting-User-Behavior-and-Battery-Consumption-Patterns-on-Mobile-Devices/README.md

 ## Results & Insights

 - **User Behavior Classification:** The model classifies users based on their usage patterns, helping identify which activities are most indicative of higher battery drain.
-- **Predictive Accuracy:** Classification and regression metrics indicate the reliability of the predictive models in identifying and quantifying battery usage behavior.
+- **Predictive Accuracy:** Metrics such as accuracy, F1 scores, MAE, and RMSE indicate the reliability of the predictive models in identifying and quantifying battery usage behavior.
 - **Feature Importance:** Identifying which features (e.g., screen-on time, app usage) contribute the most to battery drain can guide more targeted optimization strategies.

 ## Future Work